 Lessons took place on a weekly basis (excluding holidays), on Saturdays in most schools and on Sundays in others, usually for three hours.
 Among the teachers in the early years were some with formal teaching qualifications, gained either before the Second World War or after arrival in the UK, and others who were not professional teachers but had an appropriate general education.
 In the late 1960s professional and non-professional teachers from the generation of descendants of the post-war immigrants began to teach in the schools, and by the 1980s they formed the majority of teachers.

 The main subjects taught were Ukrainian language, the history and geography of Ukraine, and the history of Ukrainian literature.
 The schools used texbooks published in the UK (by the AUT) and in other countries of the Ukrainian diaspora.
 In the larger schools religion was taught by priests or nuns of the UCC-GB and priests of the UAOC-GB.
 In schools with teaching up to year group 10, leavers’ examinations were taken by pupils at the end of the final year.
 In some schools special classes were held to prepare candidates for the Ukrainian examination which was available in 1954-1997 as part of the UK’s basic secondary education qualification (General Certificate of Education, Ordinary Level to 1987, and subsequently the General Certificate of Secondary Education).
-As part of their promotion of the Ukrainian national and cultural identity of pupils, the schools also prepared them for school performances to mark Taras Shevchenko anniversaries, Mother’s Day and Saint Nicholas Day.
+As part of their promotion of the Ukrainian national and cultural identity of pupils, the schools also prepared them for performances to mark the feast day of Saint Nicholas, Taras Shevchenko anniversaries and Mother’s Day.

 After 1991 the schools continued, essentially, to function as before, although the number of pupils from among descendants of post-war immigrants continued to decline, as did the number of schools.
 At the same time, children of post-1991 immigrants from Ukraine began to attend some schools, particularly in the London area and in Manchester, and now constitute the majority of school pupils in the country as a whole.
 In the 2017-2018 school year there were eight active schools at AUGB branches, in Bradford, Coventry, Gloucester, Leeds, London, Manchester, Nottingham and Waltham Cross (though not all were under the oversight of the AUT).
 Of the almost 400 pupils at these schools, 196 were at the London school, 96 at the Manchester school, and 30 at the school in Waltham Cross (at the northern periphery of London).
 In addition, the large concentration of post-1991 immigrants in the London area has led to the establishment of new schools, including the Ukrainske Kolo privately-organised school founded in 2007 in south-east London (renamed Soniashnyk in 2017), and a school established in 2013 by the London parish of the UAOC-GB.